Saturday, 11 June 2011

 Richard, my Mechanic par excellence, changed the stem for me as I could not figure out how 3TTT’s secret adjustment screw worked and he also corrected the more serious problem of the ovalization of the seat tube.
 He has worked his magic on the seatpost so even if the bolt, which now fits, fails, the seatpost will not drop down into the tube again.
 In his view, old Colnagos are among the best bicycles built as Ernesto’s primary concern was fit.
 I can certainly bear this out as the bicycle is very responsive and rides very smoothly.
 The only changes left are to rebuild the front wheel using the Mavic GP4 rim but with a Campagnolo Super Record hub (for some reason the front wheel has a Shimano hub) and I have the new hub already.
 I have a new set of decals, which I may wait a few years to use, and a pair of new Continental tubulars, although the present Vittorias seem to hold air well enough.

 When I restored the Raleigh Team Pro, I found an old test report in Bicycling magazine, which compared the bike to its competitor, the Colnaglo Super.
-Now that I have examples of both bicycles I can conduct my own test.
+Now that I have examples of both brands I can conduct my own test.
 Much like Jan Raas and Freddy Maertens did at the 1982 Amstel Gold Race!